Mbed-TLS/mbedtls/docs/architecture/mbed-crypto-storage-specification.md

 * The layout of a key file now has a lifetime field before the type field.
 * Key files can store references to keys in a secure element.
 In such key files, the key material contains the slot number.
+* The type field has been split into a type and a bits field of 2 bytes each.

 ### File namespace on a PSA platform on TBD